xHector1337/directorybuster.py/README.md

 # directorybuster.py
-directorybuster.py --> bruteforces the directories for you.
+directorybuster.py --> brute forces the directories for you. made with love, don't use it for bad.